hannesgnann-hub/easyalias/mac_src/docs/ARCHITECTURE.md

 - restore or permanently remove aliases from the 30-day Trash
 - display, edit, and move aliases to Trash
 - build, save, and run multi-step Automations in a separate view
+- open a schedule modal per automation, capture a global shortcut, and show last-run status
+- apply theme, shortcut behavior, suggestions, and autostart from the Settings view; stamp `data-theme` on `<html>`
+- listen for `automation-hotkey-fired` / `automation-hotkey-result` events from the backend
 - call Tauri commands when the app runs natively

 The most important types: